• Accreditation

 Introduction to Personal Outcome Measures®

-• Overview of POM, including the 5 Factors and 21 Indicators
+• Overview of the POM, including the 5 Factors and 21 Indicators

-• Role of POM in understanding quality of life and assessing agency supports
+• Role of POM in understanding quality of life and assessing organizational supports

 Training Details